What Does a Conditional Acceptance Letter for College Mean?

 What is conditional admission?
 What are the conditions?
 Keep reading for more insight into this type of admission.

-1. How Does Conditional Acceptance Differ from Regular Admission?
+1. How Does Conditional Acceptance Differ From Regular Admission?

 Conditional offers differ from regular acceptance by placing specific expectations and requirements on the admitted student.